JuanCarlosFL/jillionet/README.md

 ###################################################################################################################

+Logical Backend

-Session 1 #Make a register
+Session v0.1 #Make a register
-Session 2 #Make a orderbook model and user balance model Session 3 Make view of orderbook user balance view Session User depost and user Withdraw, view of yeild farming and IA bot
+Session v0.2 #Make a orderbook model and user balance model Session v0.3 Make view of orderbook, user balance, Session v0.4 BID Ask price,Order history market ordes
+>Session v0.5 View of yeild farming and IA bot,User deposit and user Withdraw, Match the orders, Session v0.6 Read the price  the market and put the market ordes in a B BOOK,InternalTransfer Session v0.7 Read the price of Binance save in a BD and make a simple graph,Borrows Session v0.8 Read the contracts in Pancakeswap and the user can purchase the contract Session v0.9 Read the price and make a Bot contract Session v1 user can purchase the contract of IA Bot

+Frontend Visual user interface

+Session 1
+Session 2
+Session 3
+Session 4
+Session 5
+Session 6
+Session 7
+Session 8
+Session 9
+Session 10

+Backend B-BOOK> Market connect

+Session 1
+Session 2
+Session 3
+Session 4
+Session 5
+Session 6
+Session 7
+Session 8
+Session 9
+Session 10

+/// Get this project working to a certing level first

 If the user is loged when click on the  /orderbook/ qwe have a field requeast like http://127.0.0.1:8000/admin/orderbook/order/add/